GoogleCloudPlatform/hadoop-discovery-tool/README.md

       | CDH 6.x | Dashboard User, User Administrator, Full Administrator, Operator, BDR Administrator, Cluster Administrator, Limited Operator, Configurator, Read-Only, Auditor, Key Administrator, Navigator Administrator |
       | CDH 7.x | Auditor, Cluster Administrator, Configurator, Dashboard User, Full Administrator, Key Administrator, Limited Cluster Administrator, Limited Operator, Navigator Administrator, Operator, Read Only, Replication Administrator, User Administrator |

-   10. Following **OS packages** will be installed to generate metrics:
+   10. Following **OS packages** need to be installed to generate metrics, they have been detailed out in the installation steps:
          1. Tool checks if each package is already installed
-         2. If the package is not already installed, it will install from a local repo
+         2. If the package is not already installed, it will not proceed ahead.
+Additionally, the tool installation steps will display the packages that still need to be installed and **Step 6.1** from the installation steps has the commands that can be leveraged to download them
-         3. If it is not present in the local repo, then it will download it from the internet

       | Package | Package Description |
       |-----------------|:-------------|
       | Python-dev | package contains the header files and dependent packages which need to fabricate python augmentations.
 Hence, those files and packages need to be on the system in such a way that they can be found while running the script |